Leah Berenson

 The little-known condition that turned this TV reporter’s life upside down

-In June of 2020, what a year for us all, Nicole O’Hara, a tv reporter from North Carolina, woke up one morning thinking she had COVID or the Flu.
+Nicole O’Hara, a TV reporter from North Carolina, woke up one morning thinking she had COVID or the Flu.
 She woke up feeling weak and without energy.
 Her head was pounding, her vision a blur, and she experienced nausea and shortness of breath.
 This experience lasted about 4 days and she continued on with life.
 It wasn’t until over a year later that she finally knew the condition that had caused her so much disruption and discomfort.
 It turned out to be a lesser-known condition called Postural Orthostatic Tachycardia Syndrome, or POTS.

 TV Reporter Gets Life-Changing Diagnosis.